vasilis-exo/magnolia-spa/README.md

 Now you can go and manually create sample content.

-To build static sites you must run `npm run build && npm run export`.
+To build static sites you must run `NEXT_PUBLIC_MGNL_HOST=http://localhost:8080/magnoliaPublic npm run build && npm run export`.
 You can configure your pipeline to run such job on content publication.

 ## Create some sample content